Parent's guide to 30 hours of free childcare

-If you applied online you must reconfirm your eligibility up to 4 weeks before your reconfirmation date by logging into your childcare service account and finding your reconfirmation date in the 'secure message' section.
-You should make a note of this date in case you don't receive the reminder from HMRC.
+- You must reconfirm your eligibility up to 4 weeks before your reconfirmation date, by logging into your Childcare Service account.
+You are advised to make a note of this date in case you don't receive the reminder from HMRC.

-Although you should receive a reminder from HMRC by text or email 4 weeks, and then 2 weeks before the deadline to log into your Childcare Service account.
+- HMRC should text or email you 4 weeks, and then 2 weeks before the deadline to log into your Childcare Service account.
 You should keep them informed of any changes to your contact details.

-The reconfirmation process may be different for some parents/carers.
-If your:
+The reconfirmation process may differ for some parents

-- circumstances haven't changed you will need to tick a box to confirm this - you will not receive a new code as your existing one will get extended for 3 months more
+- If your circumstances haven't changed you will need to tick a box to confirm this.
+You will not receive a new code, your existing one will get extended for 3 more months.

-- circumstances have changed you must amend and resubmit your details - if your eligibility gets reconfirmed, your existing code will be extended for 3 months more
+- If your circumstances have changed you must amend and resubmit your details.

-- original application was made over the phone you need to call HMRC to reconfirm your eligibility on 0300 123 4097
+- If you completed your original application over the phone, call HMRC to reconfirm your eligibility on 0300 123 4097.

 If you are no longer eligible